QuState/spinoza/README.md

 the probability of pairs of amplitudes corresponding to measurement outcomes that differ only in the target qubit.
-Spinoza is intended to enable the development of quantum computing solutions by offering researchers and quantum develoers a simple, flexible, and fast tool for classical simulation.
+Spinoza is intended to enable the development of quantum computing solutions by offering researchers and quantum developers a simple, flexible, and fast tool for classical simulation.
 For more information, please see the accompanying [paper](https://arxiv.org/pdf/2303.01493.pdf).